-If the next day bookings are full, the travel agency will reserve your seats for the day after.
+If the next day’s bookings are full, the travel agency will reserve your seats for the day after.

-But if you want to make sure you have a confirmed reservation or you’re taking a three-day tour, companies advice to book at least a month in advance due to the high demand in the hotels/hostels included in the tour.
+But if you want to make sure you have a confirmed reservation or you’re taking a three-day tour, companies advise booking at least a month in advance due to the high demand in the hotels/hostels included in the tour.

 All tours below have an English speaking guide.

 Perfect for those who don’t have much time in Bolivia, but would love to see the salt flats.

 See it on Get Your Guide